jhon-murillo/go-clic/README.md

-cli tool

-You need to implement a cli tool that takes a list of urls as input, visits each url and prints to the output the list of pairs: url and response body size.
+go-clic is a CLI tool that takes a list of urls as input, visits each url and prints to the output the list of pairs: url and response body size.
 The output must be sorted by the size of response body.